 Children sometimes may begin to show early subtle signs of orthodontic problems as they grow and develop.
-At Hicks and McMurphy Orthodontics, our kid friendly orthodontists and team specialize in recognizing these subtle problems with developing teeth and jaw growth.
+At McMurphy Orthodontics, our kid friendly orthodontists and team specialize in recognizing these subtle problems with developing teeth and jaw growth.

 The American Association of Orthodontists recommends that your child first see an orthodontist as early as age seven.
 At this point our Orthodontists will evaluate whether or not your child will need early orthodontic treatment.
 They offer the latest kid friendly orthodontic technology available in appliances, from traditional brackets to the newer invisible braces for your child.
 Read below to see if early orthodontic care may be needed.